Building a Structure for Safety, Health and Disaster Prevention

 - Number of deaths and injuries from work-related accidents/Number of working hours x 1,000,000

 - Source: Survey on industrial accidents provided by the Ministry of Health, Labour and Welfare of Japan

 - BIL's main facilities in Japan

 To ensure safety and health, BIL annually provides risk prediction training, safety and health education, and so forth based on the plans of the respective facilities.
-The education includes e-learning courses designed for all BIL employees.
+As for the education, BIL offers e-learning training for all BIL employees.
 In FY2018, 3,906 employees, which represented more than 93% of the intended participants, took the training.
 BIL also conducts an educational session for new employees every April.
 In FY2019, this session was held with 84 new employees, the full participation of the intended participants.
 For mid-career or newly-hired temporary employees, BIL holds educational sessions once a month.
 The sessions held in FY2018 had 102 employees, involving all of the intended participants.
 Furthermore, BIL delivers programs tailored to those engaged in chemical handling and other special operations.
-In addition, employees who drive company cars are required to receive both permission to drive from the company and traffic safety training.
+As for the driving of company cars, employees are required to receive both permission to drive from the company and traffic safety training.
 Each of the Brother Group facilities outside Japan implements education for new and mid-career employees.

 Regarding preparation for disasters, BIL has been making efforts to minimize damage caused by possible disasters at its respective facilities.
 Such efforts include the consolidation of disaster prevention organizations, evacuation drills, initial firefighting training, and lifesaving training using an AED (automatic external defibrillator), and the legal inspection of fire protection equipment.